 As you can see, buying a house in Switzerland involves many steps.
 The task of buying a house can be daunting.
 But if you are organized and dedicated, you should not have too many issues during the process.

-If you are not entirely clear on mortgages, I recommend reading my guide on mortgages in Switzerland.
-Before buying a house, it is essential to understand how mortgages are working.
+If you are unclear on mortgages, I recommend reading my guide on mortgages in Switzerland.
+Before buying a house, it is essential to understand how mortgages work.
 And if you are not set on buying a house, you may rent to read about renting vs buying in Switzerland.

 What about you?
 Do you have any tips for buying a house?